Homological Mirror Symmetry for Calabi-Yau hypersurfaces in projective space: The relative Fukaya category

 which is given, on the level of objects, by

-When restricting to the affine Fukaya category ($r_j = 0$), it follows from the PSS isomorphism that these embeddings are quasi-equivalences, and hence invertible, and therefore that the affine Fukaya category does not depend on the choice of data $i \in I$, up to quasi-equivalence (see \cite[Section 10a]{Seidel2008}).
+When restricting to the affine Fukaya category ($r_j = 0$), it follows as in \cite[Section 10a]{Seidel2008} that these embeddings are quasi-equivalences, and hence invertible, and therefore that the affine Fukaya category does not depend on the choice of data $i \in I$, up to quasi-equivalence.

 This need no longer be the case for the relative Fukaya category (these embeddings need not be quasi-equivalences nor invertible), and in general the relative Fukaya may depend on the data used to define it (compare \cite[Section 8f]{Seidel2003}).
 However, in this paper we are only interested in a certain full subcategory of the relative Fukaya category which is necessarily minimal (for grading reasons).
-Therefore, rather than quasi-equivalence (which we recall is not necessarily a well-behaved notion over the power series ring $R$), we can use the simpler notion of formal diffeomorphism.
+Whereas quasi-equivalences are not necessarily invertible over the power series ring $R$ (see Remark \ref{remark2:invertquasi}), quasi-equivalences of minimal categories are (by Lemma \ref{lemma2:mininv}).

-Let $\mathscr{L}$ be a set of objects of $\mathcal{F}(M,D,\bm{a})$, and $I$ be some set of possible choices of Floer and perturbation data for the full subcategory $\mathcal{C} \subset \mathcal{F}(M,D,\bm{a})$ with objects $\mathscr{L}$.
+Let $\mathscr{L}$ be a set of objects of $\mathcal{F}(M,D)$, and $I$ be some set of possible choices of Floer and perturbation data for the full subcategory $\mathcal{C} \subset \mathcal{F}(M,D)$ with objects $\mathscr{L}$.
 Let us form the total category $\mathcal{C}^{\mathrm{tot}}$, as above.